House GOP committee chairs selection delayed amid McCarthy opposition

-Decisions about which House Republicans will chair several key committees are being delayed amid vocal opposition to House Minority Leader Kevin McCarthy’s (R-Calif.) bid for Speaker from a small number of hardline GOP members.
+Decisions about which House Republicans will chair several key committees are being delayed amid vocal opposition to House Minority Leader Kevin McCarthy’s (Calif.) bid for Speaker from a small number of hard-line GOP members.

-The House Republican Conference Steering Committee, the body of around 30 House GOP leaders that picks chairs and members for most House committees, met on Wednesday to ratify committee chairs for the 118th Congress in uncontested elections.
-But control of the gavels of the powerful House Ways and Means, Homeland Security, Budget, and Education and Labor committees — all of which have multiple people in the running — are still up in the air.
+The House Republican Conference Steering Committee, the body of around 30 GOP leaders that picks chairs and members for most committees in the chamber, met on Wednesday to ratify committee chairs for the 118th Congress in uncontested elections.
+But control of the gavels of the powerful House Ways and Means, Homeland Security, Budget, and Education and Labor committees — all of which have multiple candidates in the running — are still up in the air.

 The timing of when those decisions will be made is unknown.
 It is possible, members on the steering committee say, that those chair slots will not be decided until after a Speaker is elected on the House floor on Jan.
 3.